-- 1.1.1 This Supplementary Planning Document sets out a Vision, Objectives and Planning and Urban Design Framework for the future development of the Central Winchester Regeneration Area (CWR area). - 1.1.2 The SPD has been informed by an extensive community planning and consultation process, in line with the requirements of the National Planning Policy Framework (March 2012). - 1.1.3 The role of the SPD is to provide planning policy advice and guidance to prospective developers for regeneration within this part of Winchester's city centre, building on the principles of the parent policies within the Adopted Local Plan (Parts 1 and 2) and other Council led strategies.
-It is not a blueprint, nor a prescriptive allocation of uses site by site.
-It will be a material consideration in determining applications within the CWR area. - 1.1.4 The SPD aims to ensure that the future development is coordinated, sustainable and achieves the highest standards of architecture and urban design in order to protect and enhance the special qualities of the area. - 1.1.5 The SPD builds upon relevant planning policies from the National Planning Policy Framework (NPPF), the Local Plan Part 1 (March 2013) and the Local Plan Part 2 (April 2017), particularly policies within the LPP2 which include WIN2 Town Centre, WIN3 Views & Roofscape, WIN4 Silver Hill Mixed Use Site, DM15 Local Distinctiveness, and DM27 Development in Conservation Areas. - 1.1.6 As required within the Winchester District Local Plan Part 2 (paragraph 3.7.12), the SPD must establish the appropriate quantities, types and disposition of land uses within the regeneration area. - 1.1.7 The SPD also has a wider role in ensuring that the regeneration of the area promotes sustainable solutions to Winchester's wider physical, social, economic and environmental needs, challenges and aspirations. - 1.1.8 The Central Winchester Regeneration is a once-in-a-generation opportunity to bring positive changes to the city centre by delivering a dynamic mix of uses which will reinforce the cultural/heritage and retail heart of the city, alongside providing additional residential and other appropriate uses.
-The SPD requires a fine grained and permeable approach, as indicated in the Objectives, in order to promote the preservation and enhancement of Winchester's character and the protection and evolution of its heritage.
+- 1.1.1 This Supplementary Planning Document (SPD) sets out a Vision, Objectives and Planning and Urban Design Framework for the future development of the Central Winchester Regeneration Area (CWR area). - 1.1.2 The SPD has been informed by an extensive community planning and consultation process, in line with the requirements of the National Planning Policy Framework (March 2012). - 1.1.3 The role of the SPD is to provide planning advice and guidance to prospective developers and Winchester City Council as both Local Planning Authority and potential developer, for regeneration within this part of Winchester's city centre, building on the principles of the parent policies within the Adopted Local Plan (Parts 1 and 2) and other Council led strategies.
+It is not a blueprint; the SPD does not set out prescriptive design guidance nor a site by site allocation of uses, but rather an illustration of the principles which will inform good design.
+All plans and diagrams are purely illustrative as to what could be achieved.
+Each and every set of proposals will be assessed on its own merits.
+The purpose in giving some indication as to what could be achieved is to assist developers to understand the principles and ideas which have emerged from the Council's extensive stakeholder and public consultation and which WCC wishes to see put forward. - 1.1.4 The SPD aims to ensure that the future development is coordinated, sustainable and achieves the highest standards of architecture and urban design in order to protect and enhance the special qualities of the area. - 1.1.5 Section 38(6) of the Planning and Compulsory Purchase Act 2004 requires that planning decisions are made in accordance with the adopted development plan unless material considerations indicate otherwise.
+The development plan consists of the agglomeration of all those documents regarded in law as "development plan documents".
+Every other document relevant to planning can take effect only as a "material consideration". - 1.1.6 The adoption of the proposed Supplementary Planning Document results in it becoming a material consideration in the determination of any planning application within the central Winchester area as identified in the SPD.
+However, it will remain of subsidiary importance when compared to the requirements of the Local Plan which is of primary importance in decision making in planning applications.

+- 1.1.7 The SPD derives from relevant planning policies from the National Planning Policy Framework (NPPF), the Local Plan Part 1 (March 2013) and the Local Plan Part 2 (April 2017), particularly policies within the LPP2 which include WIN2 - Town Centre, WIN3 - Views & Roofscape, WIN4 - Silver Hill Mixed Use Site, DM15 - Local Distinctiveness, DM26 - Archaeology, and DM27 - Development in Conservation Areas. - 1.1.8 As set out within the Winchester District Local Plan Part 2 (paragraph 3.7.12), the SPD should establish the quantities, types and disposition of land uses within the regeneration area. - 1.1.9 The SPD also has a wider role in ensuring that the regeneration of the area promotes sustainable solutions to Winchester's wider physical, social, economic and environmental needs, challenges and aspirations. - 1.1.10 The Central Winchester Regeneration is an opportunity to bring positive changes to the city centre by delivering a dynamic mix of uses which will reinforce the cultural/heritage and retail heart of the city, alongside providing additional residential and other appropriate uses.
+The SPD supports a fine grained and permeable design approach, as indicated in the Objectives, in order to promote the preservation and enhancement of Winchester's character and the protection and evolution of its heritage.